 - Agility: Speed, nimbleness, and skillful movement contribute to physical and magical defense as well as the efficiency and effectiveness of physical and magical attacks.

-- Strength: Brawn and overall vim and vigor determine max. health (hit points) and contribute to physical power, physical defense, and max. energy.
+- Strength: Brawn and overall vim and vigor contribute significantly to max. health (hit points) along with physical power, physical defense, and max. energy.

-- Intellect: Knowledge and mental fortitude are the primary determinants of magical power, whether through direct spells or weapon enchantments, and contribute significantly to magical defense and max. energy.
+- Intellect: Knowledge and mental fortitude are the primary determinants of magical power, whether through direct spells or weapon enchantments, and also contribute to magical defense and max. energy.

 Energy is consumed each time you attack, whether by sword or spell, and is displayed in the lower-right corner of the screen.
 Health, of course, decreases when others attack you and is displayed in the lower-left.
 Fortunately, both health and energy replenish gradually over time.
 They’re also fully restored each time you level up, at which point you can also increase one major attribute.

 As alluded to earlier, death is permanent in PebbleQuest.
 When the health meter reaches zero, you must bid your old character farewell and start fresh with a new one.
 Nonetheless, with a little caution (and more than a little luck), an adventurer may enjoy a long career of monster-slaying and loot-gathering, even in the perilous underworld of PebbleQuest!

 Starting out, your character has naught but a robe.
 (Why, you might ask, would any adventurer embark on a dangerous quest so ill-equipped?
 Well, perhaps you’re a monk, or you’re terribly impoverished, or you just had an unfortunate run-in with a highwayman, or…I don’t know, stop asking questions!)
 Soon, however, you will come across various items left lying around or dropped by your felled foes.
 These show up in the game as white rectangles, or “treasure chests.”